logicalclocks/rondb/storage/ndb/rest-server/rest-api-server/README.md

       - **IP:** MySQL Server IP.
 The default value is *localhost*.

       - **Port:** MySQL Server port.
 The default value is *3306*.

+  - **MySQLMetadataCluster:**  Similar to *RonDBMetadataCluster* this is an optional parameter used to connect to cluster containing user metadata.